bhupeshrajs/My-Simple-Bash-Shell/README.txt

 Regular commands like ls, grep can be executed. cd command can be executed. commands with multiple piping and input/output redirection can be executed.

+Refer design.pdf for more detailed design of the Shell.